MMukkarram/BlockChain_CodePractice/README.md

 For deployment run this command ( make sure you should be in main folder in this case Inbox) : node [fileName.js] // In out case  node deploy.js.

+After deployment we get the address. now we can also able to see on https://goerli.etherscan.io/ by putting the address.